oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/apache/custom-sample.md

 # Apache Load Balancer custom sample
-## Configure Apache Webtier as Load Balancer for WLS Domains
-In this section we will demonstrate how to use Apache webtier to handle traffic to backend WLS domains.
+In this sample, we will configure Apache webtier as a load balancer for multiple WebLogic domains using custom configuration.
+We will demonstrate how to use Apache webtier to handle traffic to the multiple backend WebLogic domains.

-### 1. Create namespace
+## 1. Create namespace
-In this sample, both Apache and WebLogic Server domain instances are located in the namespace `apache-sample`.
+In this sample, both Apache webtier and WebLogic domain instances are located in the namespace `apache-sample`.
 ```
 $ kubectl create namespace apache-sample
 ```

-### 2. Install WLS Domains
+## 2. Create WebLogic Domains
-Now we need to prepare some backends for Apache to do load balancing.
+Now we need to prepare some backends for Apache webtier to do load balancing.
+Please refer the sample https://github.com/oracle/weblogic-kubernetes-operator/tree/develop/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv to create two WebLogic domains under the namespace `apache-sample`.

-Create two WebLogic Server domains:
-- One domain with name 'domain1' under namespace 'apache-sample'.
-- One domain with name 'domain2' under namespace 'apache-sample'.
-- Each domain has a webapp installed with url context 'testwebapp'.
+The first domain uses the following custom configuration parameters:
+- namespace: apache-sample
+- domainUID: domain1
+- clusterName: cluster-1
+- adminServerName: admin-server
+- adminPort: 7001
+- adminNodePort: 30701
+- managedServerPort: 8001

+The second domain uses the following custom configuration parameters:
+- namespace: apache-sample
+- domainUID: domain2
+- clusterName: cluster-1
+- adminServerName: admin-server
+- adminPort: 7011
+- adminNodePort: 30702
+- managedServerPort: 8021

+After the domains are successfully created, deploy the sample web application testwebapp.war on each domain cluster through the admin console.

-### 3. Provide custom Apache Plugin Configuration
+## 3. Provide custom Apache Plugin Configuration
 In this sample we will provide custom Apache plugin configuration to fine tune the behavior of Apache.
 - Create a custom Apache plugin configuration file named `custom_mod_wl_apache.conf`.
 The file content is similar as below.
 ```